nodejs/http2/doc/api/http2.md

 * Value: {[Settings Object][]}

 An object describing the current local settings of this `Http2Session`.
-(TODO: fill in detail)
+The local settings are local to *this* `Http2Session` instance.

 #### http2session.remoteSettings

 * Value: {[Settings Object][]}

 An object describing the current remote settings of this `Http2Session`.
-(TODO: fill in detail)
+The remote settings are set by the *connected* HTTP/2 peer.

 #### http2session.request(headers[, options])